 - 1. You will receive access to all your course materials, digitally, on the first day of classes, through the course Canvas page. - 2.
 You will see a "Day 1 Digital Access" charge on your tuition and fee bill for: \$85.61 - This is a guaranteed lowest price, discounted by the publisher, and not available outside this course - 3.
 You have the option to opt out.
-This means: you won't pay for anything, but you lose all access to the course materials. - You can opt out by: using a link in a reminder email you will receive with the subject heading "Day 1 Digital Access". - You must opt out no later than September 13, 2023, otherwise you will be charged for the materials. - 4.
+This means: you won't pay for anything, but you lose all access to the course materials. - You can opt out by: using a link in a reminder email you will receive with the subject heading "Day 1 Digital Access". - 4.
 Please keep in mind that "opting out" means that your access to these materials will be turned OFF, and you will have no way to complete assignments.